About Quaker HoughtonTM

 Michael F. Barry joined Quaker Chemical in 1998.
 On May 13, 2009, Mr. Barry was elected as Chairman of the Board, in addition to his current position as Chief Executive Officer and President which he has held since 2008.

-Prior to this position, he was Quaker’s Senior Vice President and Managing Director – North America.
+Prior to this position, he was Quaker’s Senior Vice President and Managing Director – North America, beginning in January 2006.
 In that role, he was responsible for all aspects of the steel and metalworking/coatings businesses throughout North America, including two subsidiaries, AC Products, Inc. and Epmar Corporation.

 Click the image below to see each executive’s biography: